pulumi/docs/content/reference/crosswalk-aws/cloudwatch.md

 CloudWatch metrics may also be used to trigger changes to [Autoscaling Scaling Policies](
 {{< relref "autoscaling.md#scaling-policies" >}}) in response to events indicating that more or less capacity is desired.

-## Declaring CloudWatch Dashboards in Code
+## Defining CloudWatch Dashboards in Code

 Amazon CloudWatch dashboards are customizable home pages in the CloudWatch console that you can use to monitor your resources in a single view, even resources that are spread across different regions.
 You can use CloudWatch dashboards